A model of strategic sustainable investment: Equilibrium in the zero-noise limit

-Combining Theorem \ref{thm:nustar} and Proposition \ref{prop:optfirmmu0} we have obtained an equilibrium, summarized in the next corollary. \begin{corollary} Let the controlled dynamics be as in \eqref{eqdet} with $\mu=0$.
-Then, an equilibrium pair is given by
+Combining Theorem \ref{thm:nustar} and Proposition \ref{prop:optfirmmu0} we have obtained the unique equilibrium, summarized in the next corollary.
+The proof of uniqueness repeats arguments similar to those in the proof of Proposition \ref{prop:1} and it is provided after the corollary for completeness. combining uniqueness of $\nu^*$ from Theorem \ref{thm:nustar} and of $\eta^*$ from Proposition \ref{prop:optfirmmu0}, and it is therefore omitted. \begin{corollary} Let the controlled dynamics be as in \eqref{eqdet} with $\mu=0$.
+Then, the unique equilibrium pair is given by